 They come with polarized, shatterproof polycarbonate lenses that offer 100% UVA/UVB protection, and ever pair has stainless steel spring hinges.
 And it gets better: These babies float.

 Based in Sudbury, Canada, Mitchell Made is another designer that crafts beautiful wood and bamboo sunglasses by hand.
 Their styles are unique, but with a vintage feel.
 Mitchell Made ships their sunglasses with a faux leather case.

 Mr. Woodini hand makes their chic, eco-friendly sunglasses with wood and recycled materials.
 Their brand was born out of a desire to be innovative and refreshing, while integrating environmental consciousness into their designs.
 All of their wood sunglasses incorporate high-quality lenses that have 400UV protection, complying with sunny Australia’s strictest standards.

 Visit their Etsy store to see their variety of styles that will looks great on anyone.
-All of their shades come in eco-friendly packaging, and with Etsy’s commitment to offset CO2 for all of their artisans’ shipping, you can’t go wrong with these cool shades.
+All of their sunglasses come in eco-friendly packaging, and with Etsy’s commitment to offset CO2 for all of their artisans’ shipping, you can’t go wrong with these cool shades.